cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 This section will describe the details of the "default" warning point system backend as well as point out options or commands to configure parts of the system.

+.. _point-accumulation:

 Point Accumulation and Thresholds
 ---------------------------------

 In addition to a user's total points being the sum of the points of their infractions, the following rules apply to points:

 * Warning points expire after **90 days**, at which point the value of the infraction decreases to **1**.
 * The first warning for a particular rule is considered to be a "soft warning" and worth half points (e.g., if a user broke the toxic attitudes rule and the NSFW rule, both infractions would be recorded at half points, but breaking the toxic attitudes rule twice would result in the second infraction being recorded at full points).
+This behavior can be configured with :ref:`half-logic`.
 * Each case score can be manually adjusted (``--padj``) but it must always be >= 0.
 Validation rules are in place for a score not to be negative.
 Any adjustment that brings the score to a negative value will make the score account for 0.
 * In order to preserve the severity of a banned user's warning history, points for banned users will not expire **while the user is banned**.
 Unbanning a user will make the points behave as usual again.